Organizational Culture of Secrets: How to Eliminate It

 An Organizational Culture of Secrets

-Most leaders know and fully accept that a trustworthy organization — the opposite of an organizational culture of secrets — welcomes, heeds, and acts upon feedback while valuing open and honest communication.
-Many even incorporate the worthy concepts of open communication and integrity into their company values.
+Most leaders understand that a trustworthy organization — the opposite of an organizational culture of secrets — embraces feedback, acts on it, and values transparent, honest communication.
+Many even enshrine these principles in their stated company values.

 Why Organizational Secrets Are Bad

-What goes on behind the scenes – on secretive phone calls, in the break room, or on instant messaging — has an impact.
-If you have even one team member indulging in gossip, you have a culture problem — one that could undermine an entire team.
-Teams with secrets are teams that cannot live up to their full potential.
+What happens behind the scenes — on secretive phone calls, in the break room, or via instant messaging — matters.
+Even a single team member engaging in gossip signals a culture problem, one capable of undermining an entire team.
+Teams built on secrecy cannot reach their full potential.

-According to a 2019 study from University of California-Riverside, people spend an average of 52 minutes a day gossiping.
-While some work gossip can be harmless, many forms of gossip at work have been shown to create unnecessary drama, breed distrust, and increase employee disengagement.
+A 2019 study from the University of California Riverside found that employees spend an average of 52 minutes a day gossiping.
+While some workplace chatter is harmless, many forms of gossip fuel unnecessary drama, breed distrust, and erode employee engagement.

 Three Steps to Create a More Open and Honest Workplace Culture